Pyt-logo

 Carnevale di Venezia

-The Venice Carnival edition will be celebrated from January 31 to February 17, 2026.
+The celebration is a powerful symbol of the cultural legacy and history of Venice.
+Also known as the Carnevale di Venezia, The festival officially kicks off on Saturday, January 31, 2026.
 The event’s theme this year is “Olympus: At the Origins of the Game” (Olympus: Alle origini del gioco).
 This theme bridges the ancient Olympic spirit with Venice’s historical tradition of public games, human pyramids, and acrobatic competitions

 The pre-celebration period starts several days early with street shows and boat parades, but without costumes and mask displays.